Miguel-4320/city_presentation/README.md

 Access the project on GitHub: https://github.com/Miguel-4320/city_presentation.git

 ## Notes
-- Images: Due to file size restrictions, images were removed from the ZIP submitted and are available in the github repository
+- Images: Due to file size restrictions, images from the Contact Page were removed from the ZIP file submitted and are available in the GitHub repository

 ## Installation
 Clone the repository with: